-The best way for a leader to understand their strengths and opportunities for improvement is by asking for feedback and advice from their managers, peers, and other stakeholders and seeing how that compares to the self-evaluation.
+One powerful tool that has gained prominence in recent years is 360-degree feedback.
+The best way for a leader to understand their strengths and opportunities for improvement is by asking for continuous feedback and advice from their managers, peers, and other stakeholders and seeing how that compares to the self-evaluation.

-While feedback is sometimes hard to give, 360 feedback surveys focus on development and advice for leaders on how they can get better, taking away the stigma of traditional assessments or performance evaluations and focusing more exclusively on improvement.
+While feedback is sometimes hard to give, 360 feedback surveys focus on development and advice for leaders on how to improve, removing the stigma of traditional assessments or performance evaluations and focusing more exclusively on improvement.

 What is 360 Degree Feedback?

-360 Degree Feedback is a process in which employees receive feedback from their peers, manager, or direct reporting authority.
+360 degree feedback is a process in which employees receive feedback from their peers, manager, or direct reporting authority.
 The nature of this feedback is confidential.
-It is a progressive method adopted by many organizations to identify the strengths and weaknesses of the employee and suggest corrective measures so that employee performance is improved.
+It is a progressive method adopted by many organizations to identify the strengths and weaknesses of the employee and suggest corrective measures to improve employee performance evaluation.

 Try Our Free 360 Degree Feedback Survey Template

 As an anonymous feedback method, managers and peers can fill out an online feedback form that covers a variety of questions on an individual employee.
 These questions directly or indirectly represent a wide range of workplace proficiencies.
 The employee receiving the feedback also fills out the same feedback form to analyze their strengths and weaknesses.